AlanHohn/java-intro-course/README.md

-java-intro-course
+java-intro-course: Introduction to Java sample code
 =================

-Sample code for Introduction to Java
+This repository contains the sample code for my Introduction to Java course.
+The code is licensed under an Apache license, version 2.0.